arvdsar/alexblog/content/posts/node-red-to-apple-watch.md

 You can install the node in Node-Red using the Manage-Palette option and search for node-red-contrib-complicated.

 Connect a http-request node to the output of the complicated node.
 No need to configure the http-request node itself.

+Update: The complicated app is no longer available.